-The study site must maintain adequate and accurate participant research records containing all information pertinent to MTN-033 for each study participant.
-See protocol section 11.2 and 13.6 for further information regarding all participant information which should be stored in locked file cabinets with access limited to authorized study staff.
+Study sites must maintain adequate and accurate participant research records containing all information pertinent to MTN-035 for each study participant.
+See protocol sections 11.2 and 13.6 for further information regarding all participant information that should be stored in locked file cabinets with access limited to authorized study staff.
 Please note that all records that contain names or other personal identifiers, such as locator forms and informed consent forms, will be stored separately from study records identified by PTID.

-The International Conference on Harmonization Consolidated Guidance for Good Clinical Practice defines the terms source data and source documentation as follows:
+The International Conference on Harmonisation Consolidated Guidance for Good Clinical Practice defines the terms source data and source documentation as follows: